 Wait, you’re going to do this for plus size clothes?

 Why would you tell the world that you wear plus size?

 I didn’t know it was a secret?

 Why are we whispering?

 You know, I don’t like this whole thing.
-I realize it’s probably generational, but I’m not ashamed of being plus size, and honestly, I just want some fucking clothes that look amazing on me, and I don’t really give a crap what their called…aside from, like, Fat Girl Stuff or Herpes Pants.
+I realize it’s probably generational, but I’m not ashamed of being plus size, and honestly, I just want some fucking clothes that look amazing on me, and I don’t really give a crap what they’re called…aside from, like, Fat Girl Stuff or Herpes Pants.
 I probably wouldn’t wear those.

 Two days ago, I returned from a trip to Lands’ End headquarters in Wisconsin, where I spent a few days listening to them talk about their brand and their clothes, and they showed me how much thought and time go into every single piece of plus size clothing.
 I met the people who researched it, designed it, created it, styled it, photographed it, wrote about it in catalogs and marketed it.